 Go Rod To Rod

 Since the window is very large, we needed three separate rods.
-We found these beauties at Bed, Bath, and Beyond.
+We found these beauties.

 We measured again, decided where to hang the rods, and installed them rod to rod.
 It was incredibly tricky, but thanks to my amazing husband and a laser level, we got the rods to line up.